hornos/gridhowto/README.md

 ## Databases
 ### MariaDB with Galera
 MariaDB with Galera is used for the cluster SQL service.
 The first root node (`root-01`) is the pseudo-master.
+Edit `networks.yml` to change master host.

     bin/play @@root mariadb

-Secure mysql on the first node:
+Secure mysql (delete test database and set root password):

-    bin/play @@root-01 mariadb_secure
+    bin/play @@root mariadb_secure

 Install mysql tools: